dmytro-chushko/syntactic-sugar_be/README.md

 * work_history:
   * id: int, primary key, not null, auto increment;
-  * company: varchar, not null;
+  * company: varchar, company name where freelancer has worked;
-  * workPosition: varchar, not null;
+  * workPosition: varchar, freelancer`s position in that company;
-  * period: varchar, not null;
+  * period: varchar, period when freelancer has worked in that company;
-  * freelancerId: varchar, default - null;
+  * freelancerId: varchar, freelancer`s id;

 ## Running the app